davedawkins/doodletoy/README.md

 The language parser is implemented with parser combinators, and I am endlessly fascinated with these things.
 I grew up with yacc and lex, and then eventually learned to write recursive descent parsers (in a progression of C -> C++ -> C#).
 RD parsing really demystified everything that yacc had done for me previously (though I believe yacc implements a different type of parser - LALR).

-Because I never make things easy for myself, and because I enjoy learning from the ground up where I can, I implemented my own parser combinator library.
-I used Scott Wlaschin's article for reference and to re-inforce some key concepts.
+Because I never make things easy for myself, and because I enjoy learning from the ground up where I can, I implemented my own parser combinators.
+I used [Scott Wlaschin's article](https://fsharpforfunandprofit.com/parser/) for reference.

 I was able to add lambda functions, if/then conditionals and comments to the language.
 Functions are made by assigning a lambda to a variable.
 Multiple arguments are just curried.